Skip to main content

 NOTE: INTEL CONFIRMS ITS 11TH GEN PROCESSORS WILL NOT SUPPORT BUDGET CHIPSETS LIKE H410, B460 (more info is available in the greyed block warning below).

-#i9 Octo (8) Core & 16 Thread (decreased core counts from 10 in previous generation to 8)
+#i9 Octo (8) Core & 16 Thread (decreased core count from 10 in the previous generation to 8)

 • i9-11900K with vPro 125W TDP*